ctyler9/covid-spread/README.md

 ```
 python gispPrediction.py
 ```
 It has everything set up with the main() function to run the states in the New England region with the exception of Massachusetts.
-You can customize the output for the main() function by passing in lists of specific states, infection rates, as well as an intege value of tMax and t0.
+You can customize the output for the main() function by passing in lists of specific states, infection rates, as well as an integer value of tMax and t0.